chadbaldwin/sys-schema-sync/README.md

 `.\publish_dacpac.ps1 -DacPacPath 'C:\Path\To\Wherever\You\Downloaded\The\DacPac\SysSchemaSync.dacpac'`

-The script will look up the connection string and database name from the service `appsettings.jsonc` file and publish the database.
+The script will look up the connection string and database name from the service `/Service/appsettings.jsonc` file and publish the database.

 #### Using SSDT

-Open the SSDT Solution `/DB/SysSchemaSync.sln`, and publish the database to your location of choosing.
+Open the SSDT Solution `/DB/SysSchemaSync.sln`, build and publish the database manually.

 ### Configure the database

-TODO: Provide instructions on how to use the `update_targets.ps1` file.
+Now that the database is published, we need to populate it with the list of instances and databases to want to sync from.

+To do this, run the `/Service/update_targets.ps1` script.
+This will pull the list of instances and databases out of the `/Service/appsettings.jsonc` file and update the SysSchemaSync database.

 ### Deploy the service